Why won’t my bees fill my Flow frames?

 How long does it take to fill a flow hive?

-New beekeepers frequently ask “How long does it take for bees to fill a frame?”
+New beekeepers frequently ask, “How long does it take for bees to fill a frame?”
 A healthy hive on a good nectar flow can quickly fill a six-frame Flow super in a couple of weeks.
-It depends entirely on conditions.
-If nectar availability dries up the bees will remove honey from the frames to survive.
-Typically though it would be reasonable to expect a super to fill in a month or two under average conditions.
+It depends entirely on the conditions.
+If nectar availability dries up, the bees will remove honey from the frames to survive.
+Typically, though, it would be reasonable to expect a super to fill in a month or two under average conditions.

 flow frames full of honey